 This is a semester long course that is offered each semester.
-It is designed to be taken as part of the Medical Physiology Certificate course and should be preceded by GMS 6400C.
+It is designed to be taken as part of the Medical Physiology Certificate course and should be preceded by GMS 6400C and GMS6410.
+The course can be taken concurrently with GMS6410 and/or GMS6413.